Amsterdam-Internships/Self-Learning-Traffic-Lights/README.md

 ![](media/traffic.png)

 The aim of this project is to improve the traffic flow of Amsterdam to increase its mobility and decrease its CO2 emission.
-One way to increase mobility is by decreasing the waiting time of traffic in front of traffic lights.
+One way to realise this is by decreasing the waiting time of traffic in front of traffic lights.
 Sensor data can be used to simulate the traffic within a virtual simulation environment (e.g. Simulation of Urban MObility (https://www.eclipse.org/sumo/index.html)), by which the configuration of traffic lights can be optimised by Reinforcement Learning techniques.
 If the performance of the intelligently trained traffic lights surpasses a certain baseline, they can be applied and evaluated in real-life, to subsequently be trained with the newly created data.

+---

+## In Short

+Relevance: Improve traffic flow to improve mobility and CO2 emission.

+Idea: Multi agent DRL approach with 1 agent per intersection.

+Data: Learn from simulating virtual traffic.

+Literature: focused on increasing amount of agents, but no consensus about:
+- Objective: what contains ‘improving traffic flow’?
+- Rewards: what to minimize to obtain objective?
+- State: what traffic input is necessary, without being abundant, to minimize rewards?
+- Actions: How many options can the agent choose from?

+Addition to the field: this project will focus on *revising* the current state of Deep Reinforcement Learning (DRL) for smart Traffic Light Control (TLC).

 ---